jinchihe/powerAI/Installing_PowerAI_frameworks.md

 # Installing PowerAI frameworks

-1. Set up the software repository:
+1. Set up the software repository, The RPM file was extracted when you ran the PowerAI Enterprise install bin file.
 ```
-   rpm -ihv mldl-repo-*.rpm  (The RPM file was extracted when you ran the PowerAI Enterprise install bin file.)
+   rpm -ihv mldl-repo-*.rpm
 ```

-2. Install all PowerAI frameworks:
+2. Install all PowerAI frameworks.
 ```
    yum install power-mldl
 ```